AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

     GET _snapshot
     ```

--   Query the information of a specified repository
+-   Query the information of a specific repository

     ```
     GET _snapshot/my_backup